venkateshraju04/ai-trend-scout/README.md

 npm run dev
 ```
 4. Deploy n8n workflow
-   - Create a new web service using existing image or public git repo of n8n.
+   - Create a new web service using existing n8n docker image or public git repo of n8n.
    - Leave all the settings default.
    - Add the following env variables and deploy.